npeltier/sling-pipes/README.md

 * `sling:resourceType` is `slingPipes/reference`
 * `path` path of the referenced pipe

-## Making configuration dynamic with bindings
+## Making configuration dynamic with pipe bindings
-in order to make things interesting, most of the configurations are javascript expressions: when a pipe is in a container pipe, a valid js expression reusing other pipes names of the container as bindings can be used.
+in order to make things interesting, most of the configurations are javascript expressions, hence valid js expressions reusing bindings (from configuration, or other pipes).

-Following configuration are evaluated:
+Following configurations are evaluated:
 * `path`
 * `expr`
 * name/value of each property of a write pipe